Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 Maybe while writing, you might find a smile popping up.
 See how much God has blessed you?

-I know that our days aren’t the same, but hear me out: Gratitude is not only reserved for Thanksgiving but for every day.
+I know that our days aren’t the same, but hear me out: Gratitude can be a part of daily life to include.
+It’s not only reserved for days like Thanksgiving but for every day.

 Although some days can be more difficult than others, it’s important to try to implement gratitude as well.